muhammad-akasha/muhammad-akasha/README.md

-### Hi there 👋I Am Muhammad Akasha Currently Learning Web And Mobile App Devolopment.
+### Hi there 👋I Am Muhammad Akasha Currently Learning Web And Mobile App Development.

 <!--
 **muhammad-akasha/muhammad-akasha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.